Ettwiller/RIMS-seq/README.md

 # About RIMS-seq
 RIMS-seq (*Rapid Identification of Methylase Specificity*) simultaneously sequence bacterial genomes and determine m5C methylase specificities using a simple experimental protocol that closely resembles the DNA-seq protocol for Illumina.
 For more details on RIMS-seq, please read our preprint (link).
-Note that the sequencing library should be done using a protocol based on adaptor ligation (:no_good_woman: RIMS-seq does not work if the library preparation protocol is based on tagmentation or other technologies).
+Note that the sequencing library should be done using a protocol based on adaptor ligation (:exclamation: RIMS-seq does not work if the library preparation protocol is based on tagmentation or other technologies :exclamation:).

 Here is a set of programs to analyze data derived from RIMS-seq (Rapid Identification of Methylase Specificity).\